Overview

 Why do serious injury claims need more than just one diagnosis page?

-Because the insurer rarely fights only about the diagnosis.
-Serious claims often involve overlapping issues such as surgery approval, unfair IME opinions, PIAWE underpayment, section 39 timing pressure, whole person impairment assessment, and possible work injury damages.
-The best strategy usually connects all of those issues instead of treating them separately.
+Because the insurer rarely disputes only the diagnosis.
+Serious claims often involve overlapping issues such as surgery approval, contested IME opinions, PIAWE underpayment, section 39 timing pressure, whole person impairment assessment, and possible work injury damages.
+A coherent strategy usually connects those issues instead of treating them separately.

 Why diagnosis quality and timing matter so much

 The way a serious injury is described by treating doctors and specialists can materially affect work-capacity outcomes, treatment approvals, whole person impairment, and damages strategy.
 Good claims are rarely built by one report alone.
-They are built by getting the medical story, the restrictions, and the threshold evidence lined up before the insurer narrative hardens.
+They are built by matching the medical history, restrictions and threshold evidence to each issue that actually arises.